EmanuelaBoros/llm-transcript-postcorrection/lib/README.md

 The data format in `jsonl` is:
 ```
+{
+Const.FILE: the file path of the concerned text,
-{Const.OCR: {Const.LINE: the output of an OCR text of a line if exists otherwise None,
+Const.OCR: {Const.LINE: the output of an OCR text of a line if exists otherwise None,
             Const.SENTENCE: the output of an OCR text of a sentence (that contains the line),
             Const.REGION: the output of an OCR of the full text},
 Const.GROUND: {Const.LINE: the groundtruth text line,